starnowski/posmulten/README.md

 ```
 <br/>

+#### Function that checks if the passed identifier is the same as the current tenant identifier
 Creates a DDL statement for a function that checks if the current tenant identifier set for the database session is equal to the passed tenant identifier.
 The [function name](#setting-function-name-that-checks-if-passed-identifier-is-the-same-as-current-tenant-identifier) and function [argument type](#setting-of-type-for-tenant-identifier-value) can be changed.
 <br/>